drisskhattabi6/Django-Blog-Project/README.md

 # Django Blog Project :

-This repository contains a **Personel Blog** Project developed using the Django Framework.
+This repository contains a **Personal Blog** Project developed using the Django Framework.

 Only the **Super User** can create, edit, and delete posts, authors and category in **admin Pannel** ( `http://127.0.0.1:8000/admin` ) of django project.